Hurricane Michael slams into Florida as Category 4 storm; rooftops torn off, one dead

 High winds and heavy rains lashed the coast.
 A quarter of a million homes and businesses already were without power, and the number was rising rapidly.
 It could reach into the millions from the "potentially catastrophic" Cat 4 storm, which was packing sustained winds of 155 mph – just 2 mph short of Cat 5 status.

-By 8 p.m.
-EDT, the storm’s winds had dropped to Category 1 strength at 90 mph and it was moving northeast at 17 mph.
-It was centered about 20 miles southwest of Albany, Georgia.
+By 12 a.m.
+EDT Thursday, the storm’s winds had dropped to tropical storm strength with maximum sustained winds of 70 mph and it was moving northeast at 17 mph.
+It was centered about 30 miles southwest of Macon, Georgia.

 The National Weather Service in Tallahassee said a hurricane "of this strength has NEVER made landfall in this region and thus this is an event that will have unprecedented impacts."